mist303/RetrainedQwen3-8-FinGPT/README.md

 **Why separate LoRA adapters instead of one big model?**
 Mixing rigid classification (sentiment) with open-ended generation (Q&A) and binary prediction (headline) in a single training run causes task interference.
+Benchmarks confirmed this empirically — the sentiment specialist outperforms the multi-task agent on sentiment tasks despite seeing the same training data.
 Separate adapters stay specialized and can be individually retrained as new data arrives without touching other agents.